From a young age, we’re taught that getting married is just a part of life.

 I now refer to this wish list as my values.
 They sound pretty traditional don’t they?
 A house, a dog, and some kids in suburbia….

 For most people, this might sound exactly like what married life would look like.
-But here’s what I would say to that: I don’t have to be married to achieve this.
+But here’s what I would say to that: you don’t have to be married to achieve this.

 Kids without marriage?
 I know, I am talking about living in sin here people!

-No but really, I don’t have to be married.
-The happiness police will not stop by my house and take everything away because I’m not somebody’s wife.
+No but really, you don’t have to be married.
+The happiness police will not stop by your house and take everything away because you’re not somebody’s wife.

 WHAT’S “A WIFE”?